-- Is there is reason that 2018 is an especially good time to work with your organization?
-(E.g., a special anniversary of something related to your non-profit, matching grant funds available, the population that you serve is especially newsworthy in that year, etc.)
+- Is there is reason that 2019 is an especially good time to work with your organization?
+(E.g., a special anniversary of something related to your non-profit, matching grant funds available, the population you serve is especially newsworthy in that year, etc.)

-A group of finalists will be selected and asked to meet with the selection committee in May.
-A decision is anticipated by June 1, 2017.
+A group of finalists will be selected and asked to meet with the selection committee the evening of May 7 or 8, 2018.
+Please indicate in your submission which of these dates you’d prefer.
+A decision is anticipated by May 25, 2018.

 Questions?
 Send an email to email@example.com